The 5W2H Method: A Simple Framework for Asking the Right Questions (Free PPT)

 The technique spread to the West and became popularized as the "Five Ws and Two Hs."

-The method involves asking a structured set of questions to analyze an existing or proposed process.
+The method involves asking structured questions to analyze an existing or proposed process.
 The questions aim to gather all the pertinent details needed to comprehend the situation 5W2H can be used to fully:

 • Define the scope of a project